 Securing the future of renewable energy: Why solar cybersecurity matters

-While it is not intuitive to think of energy assets as requiring cyber attention, the danger of ignoring this threat is fast becoming apparent to asset owners, government regulators and companies.
+While it is not intuitive to think of energy assets as requiring cyber attention, the danger of ignoring this threat is fast becoming apparent to asset owners, government regulators, and companies.
 Cybersecurity for PV and other renewable energy assets is an issue that can not be ignored.

-How are renewables a cyber risk?
+How are renewables exposed to cyber risk?

 Cyber threats to a business owner